 DON’T just document the current best practices without looking for opportunities to improve them.

 DON’T write the document in a way that is overly rigid, given the situation.
-Standardized work is not meant to be a substitute for thinking and judgment when the work or customer needs call for it.
+Standardized work is not meant to be a substitute for thinking and judgment when the work or customer needs to call for it.

 DON’T change procedures or processes without updating the standardized work.
 Doing so will cancel out the positive impact of standardized work.